Learn Salem’s History

 The Arrival of John Cabot

-John Cabot arrives from Jersey in Salem, beginning an American dynasty.
+John Cabot arrived from Jersey in Salem, beginning an American dynasty.

 1702-1713